oracle-samples/xml-sample-demo/FULLTEXT-LITE/Introduction.md

 ![](media/image009.png)

-The results of the installation can be found in the FULLTEXT.log file.
+The results of the installation can be found in the FULLTEXT-LITE.log file.

 Linux Installation
 ==================